soroushomidvar/LDI/README.md

 ---

 ## 📚 `Citation`
-If you have used the codes in this repository, we would appreciate it if you cite the relevant paper(s) for those parts:
+If you have used the codes in this repository, we would appreciate it if you cite the LDI paper:

 > TBD